pmcollins/gumdrop/gumdrop.json/README.md

 Name name = deserializer.toObject(json);
 ```

-Deserializers can be composed to support more complex object graphs.
+Deserializers can be *composed* to support more complex object graphs.
 For example, if our `Name` class above were an
-attibute of a `Person` class, we could use it to deserialize our `Person`'s name.
+attibute of a `Person` class, we could use `NameDeserializer` to deserialize our `Person`'s name.

 ```java
 class PersonDeserializer extends ObjectDeserializer<Person> {